SiR-Frazier/jazz-map/Post-Epicodus-Plans.md

 * Continue to build/ foster relationships with friends and acquaintances in tech.
 * Invest time in learning more about Agile methodologies.
 * Learn more about Selenium-found a few tutorials on Udemy.
-* Research more about Jira; I've found a few tutorials on Youtube.
+* Research Jira to develop a understanding of it's use and power in the QA world; I've found a few tutorials on Youtube, which I plan to explore.
 * Utilize Udemy to learn more about QA methodologies, DevOps, and Python.
 * Practice white-boarding with Ruby and JavaScript .
 * Build on my understanding of PostgreSQL and explore database management further (Book: PostgreSQL: Up and Running).